Babas10/ADA_JEX2017/Project/README2.md

 The project milestone should contain a notebook with data collection and descriptive analysis.

 Week #1 :
-- Agree on the dataset and what information to extract
+- Agree on the dataset and what information to extract.
 - Discuss with the TA about our work plan.
 - Find function to handle text extraction (only important words, without articles words such as the, a, for ...)

 Week #2 :
 - Data collection
-- Find correlation to answer the questions
+- Group ingredients into categories
+- Characterize the essence and role of each ingredients
+- Start to find correlation between them
+- Work on possible combinations

 Week #3 :
+- Come up with a solution to measure the harmony of our recipes
+- Start to work on the learning phase
+- Work on chef's processus to find new recipes
-- Work on a possible data story
+- Work on our data story
 - Work on the descriptive analysis

 Week #4
-- Finalise the notebook
+- Finalize the notebook
 - Structured and informed plan for the next milestones.
 - Start to work on our data story or report
 - Start to discuss about the presentation for the poster

 # Questions for TAa
 Add here some questions you have for us, in general or project-specific.

-- The wikipedia corpus is also present on the site.
-Will we be allowed to use it?
+- Would it be possible along with the poster to bring some meals cooked based our project ?

+- We really want to do something interactive, Would you have any recommandations (website or interface on computer) ?

-- We will need powerful tools of natural language processing to analyse the meaning of the articles.
+- We will need powerful tools of natural language processing and machine learning to extract ingredients and come up with new combinaison.
 Is it doable?